SnowRunescape/react-discord-widget/README.md

 ## Overview

-`react-discord-widget` is a React component library designed to seamlessly integrate Discord server information into your web application.
+`react-discord-widget` is a React component library designed to seamlessly integrate <a href="https://discord.com" target="_blank">Discord</a> server information into your web application.
 Display the online member count, server channels, and a quick join button with ease, while also offering a customizable interface for a more personal touch.

 ## Features